CompGenomeLab/globalNERepair/README.md

 ##  Work with your own data
 Below, instructions are exemplified based on "XR-seq pipeline editing" but they are also valid for other three NGS methods as well.

-Irrespective of the any NGS methods (XR-seq, damage-seq, DNase-seq, or ChIP-seq) for preprocessing you should move your .fastq file into the data directory.
+Irrespective of the any NGS methods ([XR-seq](https://github.com/CompGenomeLab/globalNERepair/tree/master/pipelines/My_XR_seq.sh), [damage-seq](https://github.com/CompGenomeLab/globalNERepair/tree/master/pipelines/My_Damage_seq.sh), [ChIP-seq](https://github.com/CompGenomeLab/globalNERepair/tree/master/pipelines/My_Chip_seq.sh) or [DNase-seq](https://github.com/CompGenomeLab/globalNERepair/tree/master/pipelines/My_DNAse_seq.sh) ) for preprocessing you should move your .fastq file into the data directory.

 Edit the My_XR-seq.sh and replace the SAMPLE variable with the base sample name in your file.
 For example if you file is named as myFile.fastq the base name will be myFile.